Home » Should you buy a used EV in 2026? The risks, myths, and real opportunities

 Why EV prices drop so rapidly

 EV prices drop rapidly, primarily due to fast-paced technological advancements and high depreciation rates.
 New models often offer improved range, faster charging, and updated features, which can make older electric vehicles seem outdated quickly.
 Concerns and misconceptions explained above also result in lower resale values.
-Federal and state incentives for new EVs also reduce their upfront cost, indirectly making used EVs less appealing in comparison.

 At the same time, a wave of off-lease EVs is hitting the used-car lot, which gives shoppers plenty of options and driving prices down.
 All these pressures combine to make electric cars depreciate faster than comparable gasoline models.